Sudden death syndrome: Disease cycle

+There is no known sexual reproduction in certain SDS causal agents such as F. virguliforme.
+However, F. tucumaniae has recently been shown to produce perithecia, a sexual fruiting body, which provides evidence for the existence of a sexual reproduction cycle in that species.

 Environmental factors

 Cool and wet soil is the most ideal condition for F. virguliforme, the pathogen that causes SDS.
 The presence of the disease is often able to be tracked with storm fronts moving across the country.
 Symptoms of SDS are usually common 10–14 days after heavy rains.
 While the disease prefers cool soil, symptoms often do not manifest themselves until July or August after a soaking rain saturates the soil.
 Early planting can leave seeds susceptible to SDS, as can planting vulnerable varieties.
 SCN infection of a population of plants also creates a favorable environment for SDS, as the roots of the plants are already under stress from the nematode, leaving them vulnerable to infection from F. virguliforme.
-In addition to cool wet soils, the presence of SCN is one of the most important environmental factors for SDS.
+The presence of SCN is also one of the most important environmental factors for SDS.
 Limiting soybean exposure to SCN is much easier in comparison to SDS, so limiting a field's vulnerability to SCN is vital to preventing the introduction of SDS.
+Additionally, SDS has been shown to be more severe in highly fertile soils, specifically those with high phosphorus, magnesium, and organic matter.
 Environmental factors are some of the largest variables that will determine both the presence and severity of an SDS infection.
 The ability to control and react to as many of these factors as possible is key to protecting a soybean crop from SDS.